muratk5n/thirdwave/en/README.md

 ---

+PNP.de: "BMW officially starts building hydrogen cars"

+---

+H2 View: "Nikola Phoenix Hydrogen Hub enters second phase for $1.3bn hydrogen production loan..
+Nikola Corporation has announced that the Department of Energy Loan Program Office (LPO) has invited its Phoenix Hydrogen Hub project loan application into Part II of its application process"

+---

 Biden was elected President while running against single-payer healthcare.
-That doesn't mean people would not like SP if passed.
+That doesn't mean people would not like if SP was passed.

 ---